 1. Augwind 3-Piece Pet Grooming Kit

-- Self-cleaning slicker brush: Push-button mechanism for easy hair removal
+- Self-cleaning slicker: Push-button mechanism for quick hair removal

 2. SleekEZ Dog Brush Multi-Surface Remover